FictionRobotics/Delivery-Bot/README.md

 # Delivery-Bot
+This section is part two of cargo delivery system,in this section working of delivery bot for cargo delivery system is shown.
-This is an autonomous bot ,which uses line follower technique to deliver the packages to the end locations.
+Delivery Bot is an autonomous bot ,which uses line follower technique to deliver the packages to the end locations.

 Components Required for Delivery Bot